 89th Annual Beaux Arts Ball

 A Gala Fundraiser to support the Springfield Art Association.
 This family-friendly event honors the volunteers who generously support the SAA with their time, talent and financial resources.
-The King and Queen reign over the 89th Beaux Arts Ball in recognition of their families' outstanding dedication to the SAA.
+Queen Abigail Elizabeth Milhiser and King Barrett Benjamin Kurmann will reign over the 89th Beaux Arts Ball in recognition of their families' outstanding dedication to the SAA on November 27, 2021.

 The Beaux Arts Ball has become a time honored family tradition in Springfield while providing essential program funds to the SAA for more than 80 years.
 The Ball began in 1930 as a daytime Mardi Gras Ball Masque with a queen and court.
 The event included an auction, raffle, costume contest, children's program and beauty pageant.